Carisoprodol: European Union

 In the EU, the European Medicines Agency issued a release recommending member states suspend marketing authorization for this product in the treatment of acute (not chronic) back pain.

 As of November 2007, carisoprodol has been taken off the market in Sweden due to problems with dependence and side effects.
 The agency overseeing pharmaceuticals considered other drugs used with the same indications as carisoprodol to have the same or better effects without the risks of the drug.

 United States

 In December 2011, the Drug Enforcement Administration (DEA) issued the final ruling placing carisoprodol on Schedule IV of the Controlled Substances Act (CSA).
-The placement of carisoprodol on Schedule IV was effective in January 2012.
+The placement of carisoprodol on Schedule IV was effective January 2012.

 Canada

 Federally, carisoprodol is a prescription drug.
 Provincial regulations vary.
-As of April 14, 2025 there are no forms of carisoprodol being marketed in Canada, and the drug was removed from the Prescription Drug List and reclassified as a Schedule V Controlled Substance.
+As of April 2025, no forms of carisoprodol are marketed in Canada, and the drug was removed from the Prescription Drug List and reclassified as a Schedule V Controlled Substance.

+Australia

+Carisoprodol is no longer included in the Australian Register of Therapeutic Goods, but can still be accessed through the Special Access Scheme.